Past Event

 RSVP Required Harvard Faculty, Fellows, Staff, and Students

-A conversation between MEI Faculty Chair Tarek Masoud and Dan Senor, political analyst, host of the Call Me Back podcast, and co-author of The Genius of Israel
+A conversation between MEI Faculty Chair Tarek Masoud and Dan Senor, political analyst, host of the Call Me Back podcast, co-author of Start-up Nation, and former chief spokesperson for the U.S.-led Coalition Provisional Authority in Iraq.

 This event is part of the Middle East Initiative's Middle East Dialogues series.
 Additional series speakers this semester include Nasser Alkidwa.
 Please scroll down for further details about this series.